arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ### Programming the ESP32 (Advanced)

 The ESP32 module and the Renesas RA4M1-chip are part of a sophisticated USB-Serial system that is highly flexible and adaptive to allow for HID features while still keeping the ability to program both the main MCU, and the ESP32, if you so wish.
-By default, the ESP32's is used mainly as a radio module using Wi-Fi and Bluetooth®.
+By default, the ESP32's is used mainly as a radio module using Wi-Fi® and Bluetooth®.

 Overwriting the ESP32's firmware disrupts the communication between the two MCUs, but enables them to act independently.